dtsn/jungleskipper/_members/harrison-hightower-iii.md

 Still, dark rumours persist amongst the people of New York.
 Some say how they saw the “strange, green lights” on that fateful night, while others recall hearing “a terrible scream”.
 The passage of time seems only to have increased the mystery surrounding Hotel Hightower.

-Author of
+## Sightings

+Authored 3 books at the [Skipper Canteen](/sea/attractions/skipper-canteen).
+Note he is the author of Everest Exhibition, which could be a tie in to Animal Kingdoms Exhibition Everest
-Treasure of the Animal Kingdom (Harrison Hightower III)
+* Treasure of the Animal Kingdom (Harrison Hightower III)

-Mine!
+* Mine!
 (Hightower)

-Everest Exhibition: In Search of the Yeti
+* Everest Exhibition: In Search of the Yeti